 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Eshan Damle: (2.1-2.6, 2.10-2.11, 2.18-2.24) The three most crucial aspects of this protocol are proper channel construction, accurate culture and media flow conditions, and careful use of the fixation and staining apparatus.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Donald Gaver, PhD: Following this procedure, other methods may be used in parallel to validate the experimental viability of the produced cell monolayers, such as Electric Cell-substrate Impedance Sensing (ECIS) or Trans-Epithelial Electrical Resistance (TEER).

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?